-NOTE: When a client fails to report household expenses which would normally result in a deduction, the AG loses their entitlement to that deduction.
+NOTE: Regardless of SNAP reporting requirements, when a client fails to report household expenses which would normally result in a deduction, the AG loses their entitlement to that deduction.
 They have a right to the expense once it is reported and verified, if necessary.
 Retroactive benefits are not issued.